 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Maraviroc may affect the way other medicines or products work, and other medicines or products may affect how maraviroc works.
 Certain other medicines may affect the levels of maraviroc in your blood.
 Your healthcare provider may need to change your dose of maraviroc when you take it with certain medicines.

 Maraviroc comes in tablet form in two strengths, under the brand name Selzentry:

 - 300-mg tablets.

 Take maraviroc according to your health care provider’s instructions.

 Take maraviroc with or without food.
 Swallow maraviroc tablets whole.
 Do not chew the tablets.

-Always take maraviroc in combination with other anti-HIV medicines.
+Always take maraviroc in combination with other HIV medicines.

-If you take too much maraviroc, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much maraviroc, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take maraviroc, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)

-If you forget to take maraviroc, take the next dose of maraviroc as soon as you remember it and then take your next scheduled dose at its regular time.
+If you miss a dose of maraviroc, take the missed dose as soon as you remember it and then take your next scheduled dose at its regular time.
 If it is less than 6 hours before your next dose, do not take the missed dose.
 Wait and take the next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.